About the lab

 Public at titanresearchengine.com.
 Multi-agent CLI research with adversarial filtering, triangulation, and a red-team synthesis pass.

-The agency analytics + reporting backend
+The analytics + reporting backend

 Vercel, Inngest, Tremor, Anthropic API.
 Inngest functions retrieve data; the Anthropic API drafts weekly client reports; Tremor renders the dashboards.